 Every year thousands of lost and abandoned dogs and cats are purchased by research facilities from municipal pounds and used for experimental purposes.
 They are subjected to a life of pain and suffering and eventually killed.

-Pound release refers to the legislation that allows the sale or release of dogs and cats from pounds or shelters to a research, testing, or educational laboratories.
-The Ontario Animals For Research Act makes this practice the law in that province.
-Ontario is now the only province, in all of Canada, where pound release is actually mandated by law.
+The Ontario Animals for Research Act makes this practice the law in that province.
+Ontario is the only province, in all of Canada, where it is mandated by law.

-The Department of National Defence’s reliance on outmoded training using animals is needlessly endangering the men and women who Canada puts in harm’s way.
-Ending the cruel and gratuitous killing and harming of animals at DND facilities can save lives, both animal and human.
+The Department of National Defence’s reliance on outmoded animal-based training is needlessly endangering the men and women who Canada puts in harm’s way.
+Ending the cruel and gratuitous use of animals at DND facilities can save lives, both animal and human.

-We need to contact Canada’s Minister of National Defence to speak up for Canada’s soldiers as well as for animals, by demanding that Canada join with other nations who are using more modern, effective methods.
+We need to contact Canada’s Minister of National Defence to speak up for Canada’s soldiers, as well as for animals, by demanding that Canada join with other nations using more modern, effective methods.

 Fast Facts about Animal Research in Canada: